evert/evert.github.com/_posts/2020/2020-01-02-h2-parallelism.md

 limited this to 2.

-When this limit is reached, it means that browsers will have to wait until earlier requests are finished until starting new ones.
+When this limit is reached, it means that browsers will have to wait until earlier requests are finished before starting new ones.
 One implication is that the higher the latency is, the longer it will take until all requests finish.

 Take a look at an example of this behavior.
 In the following simulation we're